Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

 </p>

 Each reference DNA (plasmid) is analysed separately, with its corresponding reads.
 A result call (fail / pass / low coverage / warning) is assigned to each section.
 It's recommended to revise this, based on the contents of the section.
 A coverage plot is displayed under the reference sequence (plasmid) map.
 In this example of a DNA construct properly assembled from parts, we have ~500x coverage, evenly covering the full length of the sequence, therefore we can exclude large deletions.
-Note that to include tolerance and due to potential adapter sequences, unaligned read cutoff is set to 100 bp and shown with a grey vertical line
+Note that to include tolerance and due to potential adapter sequences, unaligned read cutoff is set to 100 bp and shown with a grey vertical line.

 The cumulative plot of longest unaligned intervals also suggests that there are no regions in the reads that don't align to the reference, suggesting that there are no large insertions either.

 Finally, a simplified variant call format (VCF) table lists all detected small variants (SNPs and indels).
 Homopolymer stretches are known to produce systemic sequencing errors, therefore these are not considered true variants.
-This is confirmed by the disagreement between the reads, cf. reference / alternate allele observation counts (RO / AO columns).
+This is confirmed by the disagreement between the reads: as seen in the reference / alternate allele observation counts (RO / AO columns).

 We find one point mutation at position 1836.